telerik/xaml-docs/controls/raddesktopalert/getting-started.md

 {{region raddesktopalert-getting-started_0}}
 	Dim alert = New RadDesktopAlert()
 	alert.Header = "MAIL NOTIFICATION"
-	alert.Content = "Hello, Here are two things that we noticed today on our front-end meeting: " alert.ShowDuration = 5000
+	alert.Content = "Hello, Here are two things that we noticed today on our daily meeting." alert.ShowDuration = 5000
 {{endregion}}